OpenWaterFoundation/owf-data-co-environment-orgs/README.md

-# owf-data-co-water-education-orgs #
+# owf-data-co-environment-orgs #

-This repository contains the [Open Water Foundation (OWF)](https://openwaterfoundation.org) dataset files for Colorado water education organizations.
+This repository contains the [Open Water Foundation (OWF)](https://openwaterfoundation.org) dataset files for Colorado environmental organizations.
-The initial focus is education organizations in the Poudre Basin, which includes some statewide organizations.
+The initial focus is environmental organizations in the Poudre Basin, which includes some statewide organizations.

 This repository contains the original data in an Excel file